 - Start a conversation (straight up and simple!)

-Download our conversation starter cheat sheet - including 'real talk', values first framing in simple terms and stats.
+Download a conversation starter cheat sheet - including 'real talk' with simple terms and stats.

--Tell everybody on Twitter, Facebook and Instagram that you believe every girl and every woman should be free by saying #SheDecides.
-Without Question.
+-Tell everybody on Twitter, Facebook and Instagram that you believe every girl and every woman should be free by saying #SheDecides

 -Artistic?
-Illustrators, musicians, producers, filmmakers, animators, performers, poets, writers, painters - and anything else in between - can use art to amplify the message and engage others to realise that yes, she should decide.
+Illustrators, musicians, producers, filmmakers, animators, performers, poets, writers, painters - and anything else in between - can use art to amplify the message and engage others to realise that yes, She Decides.

 change the rules

-The laws and policies need to be right to enable girls and women to decide.
-Some countries have more progressive laws than others, especially when it comes to safe abortion.
-Many people can play a role in this: parliamentarians, ministers and senior policy-makers.
+Laws, policies and (technical) guidelines and rules need to be right to enable girls and women to decide.
+Some countries have more progressive laws than others, for example, around safe abortion, sexuality education, contraception and gender-based violence, but good laws do not automatically lead to good implementation.
+Many people can play a role in getting this right: parliamentarians, ministers and policy-makers.

-Want to know more about the technical stuff?
-Visit our FAQs.
+Want to know more about the technical details?
+Visit the FAQs.

 Governments can show their commitment to the goals of SheDecides by making sure that the full range of services, information and activities needed for their girls and women are funded in their national budgets.

-Donor governments, foundations and private companies should also increase their funding to make sure that countries and organisations that are aiming to provide the full range of services and activities are not limited by lack of cash, or policies that interfere with their knowledge of what is right and needed.
+Donor governments, foundations and private companies should also allocate enough funding to make sure that countries and organisations that are aiming to provide the full range of services and activities are not limited by lack of cash